erinszeto/dsci551_project/README.md

-# DSCI551 Project
+# Exploring Vulnerabilities in Software
-## Exploring Vulnerabilities in Software
+DSCI 551 - Spring 2021

-Spring 2021
+By Erin Szeto